Poker is all about making money.

 Unfortunately, even if you make all the right decisions over an entire session of poker, that doesn't ensure you'll book a win.

-You can play great poker and still lose, because poker is heavily influenced by luck in the short term.
+You can play great poker and still lose because poker is heavily influenced by luck - but mostly in the short term.

-However, understanding and using the concept of expected value (EV) can go a long way toward helping you hone your play.
+If you understand and deploy the concept of expected value (EV), though, you'll see you can control your profits in the long run.
+And it can go a long way toward helping you hone your play.

-Every decision you make at the table can be classified as +EV or -EV.
+Every decision you make at the table can be classified as Plus (+) EV or Negative (-) EV.

 "In probability theory the expected value of a random variable is the sum of the probability of each possible outcome of the experiment multiplied by the outcome value (or payoff).